by Robin Gane-McCalla

 George Fisher has created a survivalist's hexayurt guide (I hope he won't mind me calling it that) which is a bridge I've wanted to see built for years.
 I've always thought that the hexayurt was an integral part of grass roots resilience efforts in earthquake zones and similar places, and it's good to see the system percolating across cultures.

-750 hexayurts at Burning Man 2012, 500 in 2011
+750 hexayurts at Burning Man 2012, 500 in 2011 - but how many in 2013?

 Every red dot on this aerial photo from 2011 is a hexayurt.
 There are even more in the 2012 aerial picture but it's a little cloudy!